Are you new to cycling, or is it the first time you’ll be cycling in a while? Here’s our top safety…

 3. Watch out at junctions

-Be careful at junctions of all sorts including crossroads, t-junctions, roundabouts, private entrances or driveways.
-Many motorists do silly things at junction, as do people cycling.
+Be careful at junctions of all sorts, including crossroads, t-junctions, roundabouts, private entrances or driveways.
+Many motorists do silly things at junctions, as do people cycling and those on foot.
 When motorists are turning left, usually it’s safer to stay back rather than try to undertake.
 There’s also a strong risk that many motorists will try to overtake you, even when you’re very close to the junction.

 4. Keep away from trucks and buses